array81/tado-assist/README.md

 ## 📌 Changelog
 Stay up to date with the latest changes and improvements:

+### v1.1.0 - Initial Release
+- New authentication system for TADO servers;
+- Support for HA repair function;

 ### v1.0.0 - Initial Release
 - First public version.